-The Exchange filed its Initial Proposal on December 30, 2021,4 and began charging fees for connectivity services for the first time in January of 2022.
-On February 28, 2022, the Commission suspended the Initial Proposal and asked for comments on several questions.
-The Exchange then filed the Second Proposal, which was subsequently withdrawn and replaced with the Third Proposal.
-The Exchange has collected fees for connectivity services for six months now and is thus able to supplement its filing with additional details that were not available at the time of filing of the Initial Proposal, the Second Proposal, or the Third Proposal and is also able to respond to certain questions raised in the OIP.
-As set forth below, the Exchange believes that both the Initial Proposal, the Second Proposal, and the Third Proposal provided a great deal of transparency regarding the cost of providing connectivity services and anticipated revenue and that each of the prior proposals was consistent with the Act and associated guidance.
-The Exchange is re-filing this proposal promptly following the withdrawal of the Third Proposal with the intention of maintaining the existing fees for connectivity services while at the same time providing additional details not contained in prior proposals.
-The Exchange believes that this approach is appropriate and fair for competitive reasons as several other exchanges currently charge for similar services, as described below, and because others have followed a similar approach when adopting fees.6
+Second Proposal, which was subsequently withdrawn and replaced with the Third Proposal.
+The Third Proposal was subsequently withdrawn and replaced with the Fourth Proposal.
+As set forth below, the Exchange believes that both the Initial Proposal, the Second Proposal, the Third Proposal, and the Fourth Proposal provided a great deal of transparency regarding the cost of providing connectivity services and anticipated revenue and that each of the prior proposals was consistent with the Act and associated guidance.
+The Exchange is re-filing this proposal promptly following the withdrawal of the Fourth Proposal with the intention of maintaining the existing fees for connectivity services while at the same time revising the proposal to focus on its Cost Analysis, as described below.
+The Exchange believes that this approach is appropriate and fair for competitive reasons as several other exchanges currently charge for similar services, as described below, and because others have followed a similar approach when adopting fees.5

-As set forth in the Initial Proposal, the Second Proposal, the Third Proposal and this filing, the Exchange does incur significant costs related to the provision of connectivity services and believes it should be permitted to continue charging for such services while also providing additional time for public comment on the level of detail contained in this proposal and other questions posed in the OIP.
+As set forth in the Initial Proposal, the Second Proposal, the Third Proposal, the Fourth Proposal, and this filing, the Exchange does incur significant costs related to the provision of connectivity services and believes it should be permitted to continue charging for such services while also providing additional time for public comment on the level of detail contained in this proposal and other questions posed in the OIP.
 Finally, the Exchange does not believe that the ability to charge fees for connectivity services or the level of the Exchange's proposed fees are at issue, but rather, that the level of detail required to be included by the Exchange when adopting such fees is at issue.
 For these reasons, the Exchange believes it is appropriate to re-file this proposal and to continue charging for connectivity services.

 In general, the Exchange believes that exchanges, in setting fees of all types, should meet very high standards of transparency to demonstrate why each new fee or fee increase meets the Exchange Act requirements that fees be reasonable, equitably allocated, not unfairly discriminatory, and not create an undue burden on competition among members and markets.
-In particular, the Exchange believes that each exchange
+In particular, the Exchange believes that each exchange should take extra care to be able to demonstrate that these fees are based on its costs and reasonable business needs.